Elisabeth Isabel de Bourbon, Princesse de France1

 Margarita Ileana Viktoria Prinzessin zu Leiningen1

-Margarita Ileana Viktoria Prinzessin zu Leiningen was born on 9 May 1932 at Coburg, Bayern, Germany.1 She is the daughter of Friedrich Karl Eduard Erwin VI Fürst zu Leiningen and Mariya Kirillovna Romanov, Grand Duchess of Russia.
+Margarita Ileana Viktoria Prinzessin zu Leiningen was born on 9 May 1932 at Coburg, Bayern, GermanyG.1 She was the daughter of Friedrich Karl Eduard Erwin VI Fürst zu Leiningen and Mariya Kirillovna Romanov, Grand Duchess of Russia.
 She married Friedrich Wilhelm Fürst von Hohenzollern-Sigmaringen, son of Friedrich Viktor Prinz von Hohenzollern-Sigmaringen and Margarethe Karola Prinzessin von Sachsen, on 5 January 1951 at Sigmaringen, Baden-Württemburg, Germany.
-They were remarried in a religious ceremony on 3 February 1951 at Amorbach, Baden-Württemburg, Germany.2 She died in 1996 at Überlingen, Germany.
+They were also married in a religious ceremony on 3 February 1951 at Amorbach, Bayern, GermanyG.2 She died on 16 June 1996 at age 64 at Überlingen, GermanyG.3

 Citations